A simple recipe for a traditional bread

-Usually, says Derek Thunder (right), "You don't make good bannock before you're 50 or 60 years old."
+Usually, says Derek Thunder (right), "you don't make good bannock before you're 50 or 60 years old."

-But at just 42, it's fair to say he's had enough practice to claim expert status early.
-Thunder, manager of NAIT's Nîsôhkamâtotân Centre, started making bannock when he was seven.
+But now in his 40s, it's fair to say he's had enough practice to claim expert status early.
+Thunder, manager of NAIT's Nîsôhkamâtotân Centre, started making bannock when he was just a kid.

-Derek Thunder's Bannock
+Derek Thunder's bannock recipe

-1 L (4 cups) all-purpose flour
+- 1 L (4 cups) all-purpose flour

-15 ml (1 tbsp) baking powder (Thunder prefers Blue Ribbon)
+- 15 ml (1 tbsp) baking powder (Thunder prefers Blue Ribbon)

-60 ml (1/4 cup) lard (Thunder prefers Burns) or vegetable shortening
+- 60 ml (1/4 cup) lard (Thunder prefers Burns) or vegetable shortening

-500 ml (2 cups) water
+- 500 ml (2 cups) water

-Mix flour, baking powder and lard until the lard is well incorporated.
+- Mix flour, baking powder and lard until the lard is well incorporated.
 Make a well in the centre of the mixture and add the water.

-Knead until soft, slightly sticky dough forms.
+- Knead until soft, slightly sticky dough forms.
 Turn out onto floured surface.
 With floured hands, press into a 30-cm (12-inch) oval.

-- Bake at 180 C (350 F) until brown on one side.
-Flip and cook until brown on the other side (approximately 20 minutes each side).
+- Bake at 180 C (350 F) until brown on one side for approx. 20 mins.
+Flip and cook until brown on the other side, approx. 20 minutes.